Dance, MFA

 ---|---|---|

-Dance 5102 | Modern Dance and the African American Legacy II | 2 |
+DANCE 5102 | Modern Dance and the African American Legacy II | 2 |

-Dance 5120 | Performing the Political in American Dance | 3 |
+DANCE 5120 | Performing the Political in American Dance | 3 |

-Dance 5130 | Dance Pedagogy | 2 |
+DANCE 5130 | Dance Pedagogy | 3 |

-Dance 514 | Methodologies of Global Dance Studies | 3 |
+DANCE 5040 | Methodologies of Global Dance Studies | 3 |

-Dance 5140 | Performing Gender and Sexuality in America | 3 |
+DANCE 5140 | Performing Gender and Sexuality in America | 3 |

-Dance 519 | Guest Artist Residency Workshop | 1 |
+DANCE 5050 | Guest Artist Residency Workshop | 1 |

-Dance 530 | Theories of the Body in Performance | 3 |
+DANCE 5070 | Theories of the Body in Performance | 3 |

 IV.
 Electives: 9 units

 Students must complete 9 additional units at the 5000 level or above.
-These units may be from any areas of the performing arts or relevant areas in other departments or programs.
+These units may be from any area of the performing arts or relevant areas in other departments or programs.
 MFA students are encouraged to pursue courses that support or help to define their individual trajectories as artists.

 V. Mentored Teaching Experience